irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **April 2021:** Our paper with Dongbang Yuan on *Double-matched matrix decomposition for multi-view data* has been accepted to [Journal of Computational and Graphical Statistics](https://doi.org/10.1080/10618600.2022.2067860)

+* **April 2021:** Our paper with Nisha R. Aurora, Pratik Patel and Naresh Punjabi on *Glucose profiles in obstructive sleep apnea and type 2 diabetes mellitus* has been accepted to [Sleep Medicine](https://doi.org/10.1016/j.sleep.2022.04.007)

 * **December 2021:** Our paper with Nathaniel Fernandes, Nhan Nguyen, Elizabeth Chun and Naresh Punjabi on *Open-Source Algorithm to Calculate Mean Amplitude of Glycemic Excursions Using Short and Long Moving Averages* has been accepted to [Journal of Diabetes Science and Technology](https://doi.org/10.1177/19322968211061165)

 * **November 2021:** Our paper with Alex Lapanowski on *Compressing large sample data for discriminant analysis" has been accepted for [2021 IEEE International Conference on Big Data](https://bigdataieee.org/BigData2021/AcceptedPapers.html)